Acrylic Paint on Wood – A Guide on Using Acrylics for Woodwork

 However, wood can be a lot heavier when compared to canvas and, if not prepared correctly or left unprimed or unsealed, may cause discoloration and shorten the life of the wood piece.
 Framing of wood pieces can also be difficult, and if done incorrectly, could cause problems like warping.
 Hanging the wood may also be slightly more difficult to do than a canvas piece.
 But this should not stop you from creating your acrylic-paint-on-wood project, as there are so many ideas out there for you to choose from!

-Best Acrylic Paint for Woodwork
+Which type of Acrylic Paint works for Woodwork

 Acrylic paint for woodwork comes in two main forms: student-quality and artist-quality paints.
 The student-quality acrylic paints are usually cheaper because they have fewer pigment levels.
 There is also less of a selection when it comes to colors and they sometimes have fillers, which ultimately will affect the strength of the color being used.